Every now and then I get an email from a blogger that goes something like this…

 2. Solid traffic levels that are not dependent on new posts

-When you write a new post you usually get a little boost in traffic because you share it with your mailing list and then they share it with other people.
+When you write a new blog post you usually get a little boost in traffic because you share it with your mailing list and then they share it with other people.

 But if you want to check and see whether you’re making progress as a blogger you need to see whether your blog still gets traffic if you leave it alone.
 We don’t want to be totally dependent on the traffic that comes on publishing days.